 Planting Daffodils in Containers

 Daffodils can grow well in containers for up to 3 years if the pot is deep enough for their roots to fill out.

 - Choose a pot that is 8-12 inches in diameter and at least 8 inches deep.
 The deeper the better, since daffodil roots like to reach down about 12 inches.
 Make sure it has drainage holes.

 - Place the bulbs around the pot, close but not touching, so that their points are just below the rim of the pot.

 - Lightly cover the bulbs with soil and water well.

 - Move the container to a cool, dark spot where the temperature remains steadily around 40-45 F. for 12-15 weeks.
 If you want to make it really easy on yourself bury the container and lift it in early spring.

 - Water whenever the soil feels dry.

 - After the chilling period, move the container to a sunny, but cool (55-65 F.) spot and continue watering.

-- When leaves emerge, the container can be move into indirect sun, but still keep it cool.
-Warm temperature will diminish flowering.
+- When leaves emerge, the container can be moved into indirect sun, but still keep it cool.
+Warm temperatures will diminish flowering.

 - Continue watering whenever the soil feels dry.